mist64/geos/README.md

 * `cbmfiles = 1`: The [cbmfiles.com](http://www.cbmfiles.com/) version.
 It starts out with a different date, and has some variables in the kernel pre-filled.
 * `gateway = 1`: The patched KERNEL shipped by gateWay 2.51.
 It contains a slightly modified BSW font, has the `Panic` code replaced with code to swap the disk driver on a RESTORE press, and it loads `GATEWAY` instead of `DESK TOP` as the shell.

+The following options can be enabled:

+* `usePlus60K = 1`: Enable support for the +60K RAM expansion.
+This will use the extra RAM for caching deskTop and for holding the swap area when running desk accessories.
+* `removeToBASIC = 1`: Don't include the ToBASIC code required for deskTop to launch non-GEOS applications.
+Turn this off if the KERNAL code overflows RAM, e.g. when enabling +60K support.

 ## Source Tree